 Words are extremely powerful.
 You can use them positively as words of encouragement or if used poorly, they can be destructive and harmful.
 And this is true for any eCommerce store, words can directly impact your customer engagement, conversion, and your overall bottom line.

-Today, you will learn how you can transform words into powerful contents — writing product titles and product descriptions that can help you persuade your online shoppers into their path to purchase.
+Today, you will learn how you can transform words into powerful content — writing product titles and product descriptions that can help you persuade your online shoppers into their path to purchase.
 The quality of how you construct your product title and product description can definitely make or break a sale.

 Why Product Titles and Descriptions are Important?